 Ben Cohen, of the Louisiana Capital Appeals Project in Stanford Law Clinic Shakes Up Supreme Court Bar, Law 360, Sept 15, 2009

 Stanford’s Supreme Court Litigation Clinic—the first of its kind at any law school—gives students the opportunity to explore a realm few lawyers experience in their careers: the Supreme Court of the United States.
 Under the direction of two faculty members, who collectively have argued over thirty Supreme Court cases, clinic members work on real Supreme Court cases, representing parties and amici curiae.

 Unlike other Stanford clinics, which concentrate on one substantive area of the law, the Supreme Court clinic focuses on the wide range of legal issues decided by the nation’s highest court.
 In the past several terms, the clinic has represented a wide variety of clients, such as: workers raising claims under federal anti-discrimination laws, the Civil Service Reform Act, and the Fair Labor Standards Act; criminal defendants with constitutional claims under the Fourth, Fifth, Sixth, and Eighth Amendments; and various public interest and trade associations, ranging from the California Medical Association, to the National School Boards Association, to the National Women’s Law Center.
 The clinic also has been involved in cases concerning the free exercise of religion, bankruptcy law, the Voting Rights Act, the First Amendment’s Free Speech Clause, and international treaties.
 In all of this work, the clinic fulfills a need frequently cited by the Justices and commentators: supplying expertise and resources to ensure the Court receives thorough briefing in its cases.

 The clinic has compiled a record at both the certiorari and merits stages that would be the envy of any appellate practice.
-Over the past six years, the clinic has represented parties as lead counsel in over three dozen cases on the merits, winning a substantial majority of those cases.
+Over the past ten years, the clinic has represented parties as lead counsel in over fifty cases on the merits, winning a substantial majority of those cases.
 The clinic also has secured victories for clients by defeating petitions for certiorari filed by the U.S. Solicitor General, state attorneys general, and prominent businesses.